maxgray7-dev/ski-club_project/README.md

 - Information will bne shared with the SKI CLUB and they email users with desision and further instructions.

 ### Future improvements left to implement

+- The current project has many options tor further development.
+- It could be useful to add the map of Tignes.
+- Could be benefitial to add a section with feedback and reccomendations.
+-

+# Testing

+Project funcrionality testing:
+-